nitindhar7/twitrank/README.markdown

 Twitrank is easy to setup.
 2 sample configuration files are created:

 1. config/database.example.yml
 	* This is the default database configuration created by rails.
-Just add in your customer database details.
+Just add in your custom database details.
 2. config/initializers/twitter.rb.example
 	* This is the Twitter configuration file where you add your Twitter consumer key/secret and your Twitter OAuth token/secret